CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/embedding-plugin-form-in-processforce.md

 ## Results

-After rebuilding the solution and restarting AppEngine, it is necessary to restart SAP Business One.
+After rebuilding the solution and restarting CompuTec AppEngine, it is necessary to restart SAP Business One.
 Ensure that your plugin is activated for the correct company.

 Now, the menu entry is visible in SAP Menu: